-Parent of a covered service member: a covered service member's biological, adoptive, step or foster father or mother, or any other individual who stood in loco parentis to the covered service member.
+Parent of a covered servicemember: is a covered servicemember's biological, adoptive, step or foster father or mother, or any other individual who stood in loco parentis to the covered servicemember.
 This term does not include parents "in law."

 Serious Injury or Illness: